valyndsilva/react-nextjs-typescript-tailwindcss/medium-clone/README.md

 After saving your package.json file you will be ready to deploy your project.

 #### Step 3: Deploy With Vercel
-Open, vercel.com/dashboard
-New Project:
-Import Git Repository
+- Open, vercel.com/dashboard, New Project ->Import Git Repository
-select the repo root directory: medium-clone select framework: Next.js
+- Select the repo root directory: medium-clone
+- Select framework: Next.js
-Add the Environment Variables frrom .env.local
+- Add the Environment Variables frrom .env.local
-Deploy
+- Deploy

 #### Step 4: Adding CORS credentials to your Sanity project.

-Via the command line interface:
+##### Via the command line interface:
 Once Sanity Studio is deployed, you will need to add it's URL to Sanity’s CORS origins settings.
 You can do this from the command line:

-sanity cors add https://your-url.vercel.app --credentials
+- sanity cors add https://your-url.vercel.app --credentials

 You can confirm your origin was added with the statement CORS origin added successfully or by consulting the list returned by the command sanity cors list.

 OR

-Via your management console:
+##### Via your management console:
 To add a CORS origin from your management console:

 Go to https://www.sanity.io/manage